 What's the difference between a Keystone and a Keystone STAR?

 A Keystone is nominated by a building principal.
-Once a Keystone, always a Keystone as long as you remain in education.
-Once nominated, all new Keystones will receive an application to complete via email for the STAR selection.
+Once a Keystone, always a Keystone, as long as you remain in education.
+Once nominated, all new Keystones will receive an application via email to complete in order to be eligible for STAR selection.
 This application will require a sample project or published work to be viewed by the PAECT KTI Lead Learners.
-After all applications are evaluated, a Keystone may be invited to attend the Summit in July.
+After all applications are evaluated, a Keystone may be invited to the Keystones Technology Innovators (KTI) Summit in July.
 Upon completion of the Summit experience, Keystones become a STAR!